top of page

 • executing an application for joint facilities.

-Right to access for ministry/agency, provincial DPMPTSP, DPMPTSP of city/regency, KEK administrator, and KPBPB entrepreneur are granted for:
+Right to access for ministries/agencies, provincial DPMPTSP, DPMPTSP of city/regency, KEK administrator, and KPBPB entrepreneur are granted for the following purposes:

 • conducting technical verification and notification of fulfilment of risk-based business licensing requirements;